Morgantown in Monongalia County, West Virginia — The American South (Appalachia)

 Old Stone House

 Location.
 39° 37.831′ N, 79° 57.396′ W. Marker is in Morgantown, West Virginia, in Monongalia County.
-Marker is on Chestnut Street south of Wall Street, on the right when traveling south.
+It is on Chestnut Street south of Wall Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 313 Chestnut Street, Morgantown WV 26505, United States of America.
 Touch for directions.

 Related marker.
 Click here for another marker that is related to this marker.
 This marker has replaced the linked marker, which had an earlier erection date and prior name for the erecting organization.

-Photographed By Bradley Owen, February 23, 2024
+Photographed by Bradley Owen, February 23, 2024

 5. Additional Plaques on the Old Stone House